-The Chemical Engineering Department at the University of Washington has a long tradition of openness and innovation.
+The Department of Chemical Engineering at the University of Washington has a long tradition of openness and innovation.
 We recognize and value the perspectives and contributions that everyone, including women, ethnic and racial minorities, LGBTQ+, differently-abled, veterans, and under-served individuals can bring to our discipline.
-We actively advance the inclusion and representation of these groups, whose views, goals and participation enrich and enhance UW ChemE’s mission to create knowledge and solutions for a changing world
+We actively advance the inclusion and representation of these groups, whose views, goals and participation enrich and enhance UW ChemE’s mission.

 Advancing Diversity and Inclusion in ChemE